IBMDevConnect/travel-identify-source-destination/README.md

 ![](Step-42-model-train-and-evaluate-complete.png)

-## 14. Deploy the machine learning model to Natural Language Understanding
+## 14. Deploy the machine learning model to NLU

 Now we can deploy our new model to the already created **Natural Language Understanding** service.
 Navigate to the **Versions** menu on the left and press **Take Snapshot**.